-New vehicles and renewed engines require a "break-in" period.
+New ATV's and renewed ATV engines require a "break-in" period.
 The first month is most critical to the life of this ATV.
 Proper operation during this break-in period will help assure maximum life and performance from the ATV.